-Charles aide steps down over allegations he fixed CBE for Saudi tycoon
+Charles aide steps down amid probe into Saudi tycoon honours claims

 Prince Charles aide steps down amid probe into claims he helped Saudi tycoon donor secure CBE

-A Saudi businessman donated more than £1.5m to royal charities, allegedly in hopes of securing British citizenship
+A Saudi businessman donated more than £1.5m to royal charities, allegedly in the hope of securing British citizenship

-Prince Charles’s closest aide has stepped down from his role amid an inquiry into allegations he helped to secure a CBE for a Saudi billionaire who donated £1.5m to royal charities.
+Prince Charles’s closest aide has stepped down from his role after allegations he helped to secure a CBE for a Saudi tycoon who donated £1.5m to royal charities.

-Michael Fawcett, the Prince of Wales’s former valet, temporarily stepped aside as chief executive of The Prince’s Foundation after Sunday newspapers claimed he was involved in a cash for favours scandal with Saudi businessman Mahfouz Marei Mubarak bin Mahfouz, who was reportedly looking to secure British citizenship through an investor visa.
+Michael Fawcett, the Prince of Wales’s former valet, temporarily stepped aside as chief executive of The Prince’s Foundation after newspapers claimed he was involved in a cash-for-favours scandal with Saudi businessman Mahfouz Marei Mubarak bin Mahfouz, who was reportedly looking to secure British citizenship through an investor visa.

 The newspapers reported Mr Mahfouz had been advised that securing honorary roles and awards would help his chances of being approved for the visa.